-$\mbox{CIS-95A}$ - Introduction to the Internet

-(Same as CAT-95A)
+CIS-95A - Introduction to the Internet 1.5 units (Same as CAT-95A)

 Skill development in the concepts of the Internet on microcomputerbased systems.
 This course is designed as a practical step-by-step introduction to working with the Internet using personal computers.
 27 hours lecture.